silashuereca/rest-counties-api/README.md

 # Country Search
-Using A REST API, this app fetches data from all the countries around the world.
+Using A REST API, this project fetches data from [rest countries api](https://restcountries.eu/rest/v2/all) helping provide information about any country across the world.

-## Project Overview
+## Project Overviev
-Built using React and a REST API from [Rest Countries Api Project](https://youthful-shirley-6664a6.netlify.com)
+This [web application](https://youthful-shirley-6664a6.netlify.com) was built using React and react-select.
+The purpose of this app was to help users quickly find information about any country using a select box(for different regions) and using a search field to filter out countries.